 Dr. Waltzman recommends that patients are gentle with their body during the first few months of recovery as the muscles and the body heals.
 During the first couple of weeks, patients should avoid upper body workouts, and after a month, they could slowly ease into a gentler workout regimen.

 Dr. Waltzman can explain the implant procedure in better detail during a one-on-one consultation.
-To speak with the renowned Board-Certified surgeon himself, contact Waltzman Plastic & Reconstructive Surgery for a consultation.
+To speak with the renowned Board-Certified plastic surgeon himself, contact Waltzman Plastic & Reconstructive Surgery for a consultation.

 Frequently Asked Questions About Breast Augmentation